Kalatco/Shop/README.md

 ### Prepare minikube

-1. If you have started minikube before and want to add the insecure-registry, you must delete the previous minikube instanceL
+1. If you have started minikube before and want to add the insecure-registry, you must delete the previous minikube instance.

 `minikube delete`